benroberts999/updatePRN_SVN/README.md

-# Update PRN_GPS file to map PRN to SVN & Clock
+# Update GPS satellite and station clock assignments

+Two programs.
+Uses a few python3 features.

+**updateSVNPRN.py**:

-Uses the JPL/NASA PRN_GPS file and the USNavCen operational advisories to create a new file, PRN_GPS_GPSDM.txt, that contains the full correct PRN-SVN-Clock mappings.
+Uses the JPL/NASA PRN_GPS file and the USNavCen operational advisories to create a new file, **PRN_GPS_GPSDM.txt**, that contains the full correct PRN-SVN-Clock mappings.
 This file is in roughly the same format as the original PRN_GPS file.
 Also takes in an optional 'exceptions.in' file, where we can manually add clock assignments that will over-ride those from PRN_GPS and OA.

-Uses a few python3 features.
+When the end-date is '0000', means clock assignment is current.

+Format is:
+ * start-date end-date SVN PRN BLK ORB CLK Note

+**igsStationLogs.py**

+Uses the IGS station logs, from ftp://ftp.igs.org/pub/station/log/, to creat a `PRN_GPS'-like file that stores which station was using what kind of clock on what days.
+Output file is called: **STA_CLOCK_GPSDM.txt**.
+When the end-date is 'c', means clock assignment is current.

+Format is:
+ * Name Standard Clock start-date end-date !
+Notes

 ********************************************************************************

+## Update PRN_GPS file to map PRN to SVN & Clock

+**updateSVNPRN.py**

 ### PRNs, SVNs, Clocks, and Operational Advisories